AMF064/.dotfiles/README.md

 ## Activate Neovim plugins
 Neovim plugins have to be reactivated when installing the dotfiles.
 For that, clone the [packer.nvim](https://github.com/wbthomason/packer.nvim) repository.
-Then open Neovim, give a shoutout to the file ~/.config/nvim/lua/amf/packer.lua and run :PackerSync.
+Then open Neovim, source the file ~/.config/nvim/lua/amf/packer.lua and run :PackerSync.